mouseboyx/hac2_SDL2_mixer/README.md

 Mix_HaltChannel(Channel_Number)  --stops playing any audio on this channel (-1 for all channels)

 Mix_PlayChannel(Channel_number,Mix_Chunk) --plays a specific Mix_Chunk on a specific channel (-1 for any available channel)

+Note:

+If you're running this on wine, my system seemed to throw an WSAPI error unless the windows version was set to:

+WINDOWS XP